Great Wall Safe

-The Great Wall Safe (长城赛佛 (Chángchéng Sàifó) or 长城赛弗 (Chángchéng Sàifú)) is a sport utility vehicle (SUV) produced by the Chinese manufacturer Great Wall Motors from 2002 to 2009.
+The Great Wall Safe (长城赛弗 (Chángchéng Sàifú)) is a sport utility vehicle (SUV) produced by the Chinese manufacturer Great Wall Motors from 2002 to 2009.

 Overview

 The Great Wall Safe has been available in a four-wheel-drive and a rear-wheel-drive configuration.

 It has a strong resemblance to the second generation Toyota 4Runner, on the platform of which it is considered to be built.
 Just like the Great Wall Deer which is the pickup version of the Great Wall Safe, it is said to have been successful in China at the date of its launch, due to its low price.

 Front view of the Great Wall Safe base model.

 Rear view of the Great Wall Safe base model.

 Front view of the Great Wall Safe.

 Rear view of the Great Wall Safe.